aws-samples/sagemaker-ssh-helper/README.md

 sm-local-configure
 ```

-*Note:* If you start your training job from SageMaker Studio notebook, and execute the installation command from the image terminal, make sure that Python environment is activated, e.g., with `conda activate base`.

 2. Run this command (replace the target value with the instance id for your SageMaker job).
 Example:
 ```shell
 aws ssm start-session --target mi-1234567890abcdef0
 ```

+**Note:** Recently SageMaker has introduced [the native way to connect to training jobs with SSM](https://docs.aws.amazon.com/sagemaker/latest/dg/train-remote-debugging.html).

-B. Connecting using the AWS Web Console:
+Method B. Connecting using the AWS Web Console:

   1. In AWS Web Console, navigate to Systems Manager > Fleet Manager.
   2. Select the node, then Node actions > Start terminal session.

-Once connected to the container, you would want to switch to the root user with `sudo su -` command.
+Once connected to the container, you might want to switch to the root user with `sudo su -` command.

-C. Connecting with SSH and port forwarding:
+Method C. Connecting with SSH and port forwarding:

-This method uses `sm-local-ssh-training connect` command and described in more details in the section [Forwarding TCP ports over SSH tunnel](README.md#port-forwarding).
+This method uses `sm-ssh connect` command and described in more details in the section [sm-ssh](#sm-ssh).

+Method D. Connecting from SageMaker Studio

+See the corresponding step [Connecting from SageMaker Studio](IAM_SSM_Setup.md#4-optional-connecting-from-sagemaker-studio) in IAM / SSM configuration section.
+Follow the same steps as in the Method A for the local machine, but run them inside SageMaker Studio.
+If you run the commands from SageMaker Studio image terminal, make sure that your Python environment is activated, e.g., with `conda activate base`.

 #### <a name="cli-commands"></a>Tip: Useful CLI commands